 Bioprocessing might sound like a scientifically advanced method that we’ve only discovered in the last few decades.
 However, it’s actually been around for thousands of years, even if early bioprocessors didn’t have a name for it.
 If you’ve ever enjoyed a slice of cheese, you’ve enjoyed a byproduct of bioprocessing.

-Cheese is made by mixing milk with an enzyme called rennin found in calf stomachs.
+Cheese is made by mixing milk with an enzyme called renin, which is found in calf stomachs.
 While today you can get rennet for making cheese that isn’t an animal byproduct, for centuries cheesemakers were practicing an early form of bioprocessing.
-Tanning leather and brewing beer are also early forms of bioprocessing.
+Tanning leather and brewing beer are also early forms of this.

 How does bioprocessing work?